makintoshEi/bla-pokemon-app/README.md

 ## Styling Methodology

-With pure CSS and using `BEM` methodology that helps to create reusable components.
+Pure CSS and using `BEM` methodology that helps to create reusable components.

 ## Testing Strategy

-With Jest & React Testing library.
-I created tests for key screens and components:
+Using Jest & React Testing library, there are tests for key screens and reusable components:
+`<MainPokedex />`: Integration test of the main features of the app.
 `<Login />`: Tests for correct rendering, log in with correct credentials & show error if invalid credentials.
-`<Pokedex />`: Integration test of the main features of the app .
-`<Message />`: Tests correct rendering of both variants `info` & `error` of this reusable component `<PokemonPagination />`: Tests correct redering of pagination
+`<Message />`: Tests correct rendering of both variants `info` & `error` of this reusable component.
+`<PokemonPagination />`: Ensures correct redering of pagination and it's use cases `<Select />`: Unit test of select

-- Coverage goals: The project reaches up to 88% of coverage.
-Run `pnpm test:cov` for detailed info.
+- Coverage goals: The project reaches up to 88% of code coverage.
+Please run `pnpm test:cov` for detailed info.